How to Spend TWO DAYS in Hiroshima: The Best 2-Day Itinerary

 Evening/dinner – Hiroshima bar hopping food tour

-If you want to experience Hiroshima’s lively nightlife like a local, then we highly recommend this izakaya tour!
+After your afternoon exploring, head back to your hotel to relax and freshen up before this izakaya tour at 7 pm.
 Since izakayas are tiny bars/restaurants, this tour is the perfect blend between a food tour and a pub crawl, and a fun day to say “sayonara” to Hiroshima.

 One of the main reasons we had such a blast on this tour was that our guide, Hiro, was so great!
 He knew all of the best hidden spots where locals love to hang out, and guided us through the streets like a pro.
 He also shared some fun tidbits with us about the area and its nightlife.
 We loved hearing a more personal side of Hiroshima’s history!

-The tour costs $101 USD, which includes all food and drinks.
-It was an absolute blast, and by the end of the night we had a much better handle on the city’s nightlife.
+The tour includes all food and drinks (enough for a full dinner), so make sure you come hungry!
+It was an absolute blast, and by the end of the night, we had a much better handle on the city’s nightlife and food scene.

 Where to Stay in Hiroshima

 Now that you have your itinerary all planned out, you need somewhere comfortable to stay!
-Hiroshima is full of great places to stay, near top historic sights and trendy neighborhoods.
+Hiroshima is full of great places to stay, near the top historic sights, and trendy neighborhoods.
 To help narrow down your options, I’ve picked out three excellent hotels for a luxury, mid-range, or budget stay.
-If these hotels are still avaliable, they will be your best bet!
+If these hotels are still available, they will be your best bet!

 If you’re looking for a comfortable stay at a moderate price point, the Fav Hiroshima Stadium is my top choice!
 This hotel has a fantastic location in the city center, so you’re close to many temples and things to do.
 They offer a range of rooms, such as studio apartments, traditional Japanese, or quadruples, but all have everything you need for a comfortable stay!

-Chisun Hotel Hiroshima is a budget friendly hotel located near the Hatchobori shopping area.
+Chisun Hotel Hiroshima is a budget-friendly hotel located near the Hatchobori shopping area.
 The rooms are simple but clean, comfortable, and will provide a lovely place to rest while exploring Hiroshima.
-They offer double, twin, and king rooms and also have an onsite restaurant.
-Prices start around $50 USD per night.
+They offer double, twin, and king rooms and also have an on-site restaurant.

 For more options, check out all of the hotels in Hiroshima here!